mfahey312/SaguaroProject/README.md

 * To the Research Team at Desert Botanical Garden - staff and volunteers - for the time and energy you have invested in creating this invaluable dataset and for supporting our class project.

 ## Data analysis team
-* Steve Ovsak is ...
-He researched historical weather data sources and formatted the weather data for analysis
+* Steve Ovsak researched historical weather data sources, obtained and formatted the weather data for analysis, and carried out weather data exploration.
 * Steven Rohano's background is in the agricultural industry.
-He cleaned up and structured the historical saguaro inventory dataset for analysis.
+He cleaned up and structured the historical saguaro inventory dataset for analysis and debugged the analysis notebook.
-* Michael Fahey is ...
-In addition to contributing to data analysis, he managed GitHub for the project.
+* Michael Fahey debugged jupyter notebooks and hosted the GitHub repo.
 * Veronica Nixon was responsible for organizing the Saguaro Inventory from 2012 to 2020 as the Garden's GIS Manager.
 She continues to support the Garden as a volunteer.
 Her background is in geographic information systems and science and she contributed botanical information to this analysis as well as data prep, analysis, and general project management.

 ## Introduction